-- 20. In a workably competitive farm gate milk market, the level of the farm gate milk price would be determined through: - 20.1 competition between suppliers of raw milk (ie, farmers) to processors; and - 20.2 those processors competing both for the purchase of raw milk and in its onward sale after processing. - 21.
+- 20.21.
+In a workably competitive farm gate milk market, the level of the farm gate milk price would be determined through: - 20.121.1 competition between suppliers of raw milk (ie, farmers) to processors; and - those processors competing both for the purchase of raw milk and in its onward sale after processing. - 21.22.
 Currently in New Zealand there is not a workably competitive market process to derive a farm gate milk price.
-Therefore, DIRA requires Fonterra to determine such a price using an administrative methodology.
-13
+Therefore, DIRA requires Fonterra to determine such a pricethe base milk price using an administrative methodology.
+17